Welcome to my organic clothing review of three companies I’ve found worthy of this post.

 I usually wear PACT as a base layer, you can see a black t-shirt here under my Gaia shirt.

 Conclusion: PACT Organic uses synthetic fibers in a lot of their clothing.
 Their socks, underwear, sports bras, and even some of their shirts and pants use polyester or elastane.
 I don’t like this about PACT.
 What I do like is that their stuff is very cheap compared to some organic clothing, and their basics are absolutely worth the price.
-Their shipping is fast and free, and their returns are super simple and also free.
+Their shipping is fast and free and their customer service is great!

 Update: I recently ordered some more stuff from PACT and felt like their quality had diminished somewhat.
 I guess the old saying goes–you get what you pay for!

 I stumbled upon Gaia Conceptions through Etsy, and I’m thrilled that I did.
-They are my favorite part of this organic clothing review 🙂
+They are my favorite part of this organic clothing review, although not without their flaws.

 Their clothing was much more of my style than Rawganique was and their selection was way better than PACT Organic.
 It’s much more expensive, however.

 Gaia Conceptions features handmade, eco-friendly clothing.
 Their pieces are truly works of art and their fabrics are to die for!
-The majority of their clothing is synthetic-fiber free, but you can choose to get stretchy fabrics from them if you like.
+The majority of their clothing is synthetic-fiber free, but you can choose to get stretchy fabrics from them if you like that have Lycra blended in with them.

 Clothing: Gaia Conceptions’ clothing is second to none.
 The eco-friendly dyes, the colors, the cuts, the design, it’s all stunning.
 From summer essentials to winter warmers, Gaia Conceptions has just about anything you can think of.
 I’ve gotten so many pieces from here and have a few favorites.

-The Gypsy Petal Back Long Dress from Gaia Conceptions in 100% organic cotton knit.
+The Gypsy Petal Back Long Dress from Gaia Conceptions in 100 percent organic cotton knit.
 Color: squash.

 The downside to Gaia Conceptions is that since they offer natural plant dyes in addition to their selection of low-impact dyes, the plant dyes come out all different colors.
 They show the colors on the models on their site, but that may not be at all the color you end up with.
 This is true for all of their plant dyes including brazilwood, sage, sunshine, poppy, and indigo.
 I think Gaia could do a better job of letting its customers know that these plant dyes vary hugely, however, they do disclose on their site that all dyes are subject to variation, even the low-impact ones that aren’t considered pure plant dyes.

-The Priestess Sleeve Ballerina Wanderer Short Dress in 100% organic cotton knit.
+The Priestess Sleeve Ballerina Wanderer Short Dress in 100 percent organic cotton knit.
 Color: raisin.

 Conclusion: Although expensive, Gaia Conceptions’ handmade clothing is well-made, locally based in North Carolina, and truly unique.
 You will not find free shipping here and while they include free gifts with each order, you will rarely find discounts.
-Around the holidays and equinoxes they will typically have 10% off your order.
-I’m surprised to say that this clothing is somehow worth every penny.
+Around the holidays and equinoxes, they will typically have 10 percent off your order, and lately, they’ve been offering $5 discounts to those who write reviews for them.
+I’m surprised to say that this clothing is somehow worth every penny, despite the sketchy customer service.

 What to Know When Buying Organic Clothing